CrissCCL/Metaheuristic_PI_Optimization/README.md

 ## ⚠️ Disclaimer

-- This project is provided **for educational and research purposes only**.
+This repository is intended for **educational and research purposes only**.

-- The models, parameters, and results presented here are based on simplified assumptions and laboratory-scale experiments.
+The control strategies, optimization algorithms, and parameter values presented here are **not directly validated for industrial deployment**.
-- Results should **not be directly extrapolated to industrial systems** without proper validation, safety analysis, and tuning.
+They must be independently verified, tested, and adapted before being applied to real industrial systems.

-- The author assumes no responsibility for the use of this material in safety-critical or production environments.
+The author assumes no responsibility for misuse of the provided material.